sloancinkle/shuffleboard/README.md

 ---

 ## Game Options & Settings
-Click the Puck Icon on the top right corner to replace all non-scoring pucks in the left side gutter.
+Click the Puck Icon on the top right corner to move all non-scoring pucks back to the left side gutter.

 Click the Replay Icon on the top right corner to start a new game, resetting all pucks and the scoreboard.